adamlofts/leveldb_dart/README.md

 **leveldb_dart** aims to expose the features of LevelDB in a **Dart-friendly way**.

 LevelDB stores entries **sorted lexicographically by keys**.
-This makes leveldb_darts's <code>getItems</code> interface a very powerful query mechanism.
+This makes leveldb's `getItems` interface a very powerful query mechanism.

 Platform Support
 ----------------

-Only linux amd64 platform is supported.
+Only linux 64-bit platform is supported.

 Basic usage
 -----------